dogwonder/juckWonder/README.md

 - Update social images in `/images/og`, `/images/fav/`, `logotype.svg`
 - Update form endpoint in `contact.html` - currently using [Formspree](https://formspree.io/)
 - Add your own analytics in `_analytics.njk`
+- There is a little service worker in `sw.njk.js` that caches the main files and serves them up if there is no network access

 #### Page variables